 Fats aren’t a rarity in breakfast either, and that needs to be appreciated too.
-Like carbs though, there are some typical healthy and typically unhealthy fats out there, so even when you’re trying to get more of one, you need to know what to look out for.
+Like carbs, though, there are some typical healthy and typically unhealthy fats out there, so even when you’re trying to get more of one, you need to know what to look out for.

-Starting with healthy fats, the list is similar to low carb options, but there are still some shining stars here.
+Starting with healthy fats, the list is similar to low-carb options, but there are still some shining stars here.

 One of the most famous sources of healthy fats in any food, especially healthy breakfasts, is avocado.
-It doesn’t really matter what you do with it either.
+It doesn’t really matter what you do with it, either.
 It’s a fruit, so it’s very difficult to get it wrong.
 If you’re on your rest day especially, this is an awesome way to help out your muscles and recover in the best way possible.

-As we said before, yoghurt is an easy ingredient to use as you can add pretty much anything to it to make sure it's what you are looking for, and it's full of excellent fats you need in your diet.
-There are options that come in low-fat varieties, so make sure you avoid those too if you're looking for all of the benefits.
+As we said before, yoghurt is an easy ingredient to use as you can add pretty much anything to it to make sure it’s what you are looking for, and it’s full of excellent fats you need in your diet.
+There are options that come in low-fat varieties, so make sure you avoid those, too, if you’re looking for all of the benefits.

-Low-fat options are still well sought after when it comes to healthy breakfast ideas, especially for those of us who are dieting for better health and a lower calorie consumption at the same time.
+Low-fat options are still well sought after when it comes to healthy breakfast ideas, especially for those of us who are dieting for better health and lower calorie consumption at the same time.
 The two really go hand in hand, and fat can definitely be one of the more unhealthy ways to make a bad diet.

-Not only is Quorn low carb, but it's also low fat too.
-It's high in protein, and low in fat, and that makes it an awesome way to get what you need in your diet, especially if you're likely to notice the absence of meat.
-It can be great for cutting fat AND for keeping you on track, so it's well worth a look for any meal, including breakfast.
+Not only is Quorn low carb, but it’s also low fat too.
+It’s high in protein and low in fat, and that makes it an awesome way to get what you need in your diet, especially if you’re likely to notice the absence of meat.
+It can be great for cutting fat AND for keeping you on track, so it’s well worth a look for any meal, including breakfast.